Oli0li/rails-watch-list/README.md

 # Watch list

-A small website to create watch lists by movie genre.
+A CRUD website to create watch lists by movie genre.
+Users can:

+- create a list and add a picture to it (for example, "Thrillers")
+- add movies to watch in that list and attach a comment to it
+- remove movies from the watch list
+- delete a watch list

+Feel free to have a look at this project here: https://oli0li-watch-list.herokuapp.com/

-Techniques used: HTML, CSS, CRUD with Ruby on Rails.
+Created using HTML, SCSS, Bootstrap, Cloudinary and Ruby on Rails.